DESERT PHOTO TOUR

 Fly into Palm Springs, then drive with group to the Salton Sea area.
 During our time in the desert, we will visit a variety of gorgeous national and state parks, as well as many fascinating abandoned sites, reminiscent of old Route 66, and some downright post-apocalyptic scenes (Salton Sea).
 See "Itinerary" for more details.

 Flights and meals are not included.
-Everyone will also contribute to the "gas kitty" to collectively share the costs of gas as we travel (this is a minimal cost and varies on group size; last year it was under $45).
 We will be staying in comfortable, clean, fully-equipped 2 bedroom homes in a gated community at the foot of the Chocolate Mountains, overlooking the eastern shore of the Salton Sea.
 Each bedroom has a double or queen bed, and has its own bathroom attached.
 Each home also includes a living room and full kitchen, as well as large outdoor deck and barbeque.
 We will be able to buy groceries and make meals together at times, saving time (and money) and being flexible to best take advantage of shooting opportunities.
 There are also two swimming pools and four hot tubs for our use, as well as other facilities including laundry and a gym.

 Location, location, location!